gloryknight/cyan_audit/doc/cyanaudit.md

   Additionally, you must have the pooler issue a `DISCARD ALL` command to reset the persistent server connection after a client disconnects.

-* `fn_update_audit_fields()` will hold an exclusive lock on all of your tables until the function returns.
+* The first time you run `fn_update_audit_fields()`, it will hold an exclusive lock on all of your tables until the function returns.
 On a test database with about 3500 columns, this took 12 seconds.
 Please make sure you run this at a time when it is acceptable for your tables to be locked for up to a minute.

 * When Cyan Audit finds a new column (e.g. during `fn_update_audit_fields()`), it will decide the default value for `enabled` as follows: